Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: Summary and Outlook

 With the above in mind, we have seen that prolonged periods of high-fidelity qubit-idling can successfully decouple system and bath, and allow for approximately re-equilibration of the bath statistics.
 Although this approximate reset procedure can be performed at will in principle, and it approximately restores the notion of a constant gate error, it comes at the expense of having to idle the computational degrees of freedom during an increasingly long time.
-Besides preventing the implementation of other operations (or otherwise imposing additional compatibility constraints on their execution \cite{viola1999universal}), such extended idling could be problematic if Markovian noise (not considered here) is also present -- as it would always be the case to some extent in practice.
-Since this could cause significant decoherence, additional tradeoffs would then have to be addressed for the benefits of DES to be retained.
+Besides preventing the implementation of other {logical} operations (or otherwise imposing additional compatibility constraints on their execution~\cite{viola1999universal}), such extended idling could be problematic if temporally uncorrelated noise (not considered here) is also present -- as it would always be the case to some extent in practice.
+Since this could cause significant decoherence, additional tradeoffs would then have to be addressed for {DES to remain beneficial in the presence of both noise sources}.